-National guidance on producing 'land availability assessments' is provided in planning practice guidance section on housing and economic land availability assessment.
+National guidance on producing 'land availability assessments' is provided in Planning Practice Guidance section on housing and economic land availability assessment.

 The guidance sets out a five-stage methodology which is based on identifying sites and broad locations with potential for development, assessing their development potential and assessing their suitability for development and the likelihood that they will come forward.